Siva-K67/New-features-Chat-App-MERN/README.md

-Progressing well.
-Just connected MongoDB to the backend.
+Implemented the RED Notification feature.